Castalia’s blog

 Voluntary Carbon Market Image

+Globally, the water sector emits more than 2 billion tons of CO₂e annually, which corresponds to 5% of total global emissions.
+This is more than double the yearly emissions of the aviation and maritime sectors combined.
 Additionally, there are 1.6 billion people who don’t have access to safe drinking water, and 2.8 billion people who don’t have access to safe sanitation3.
 The number of people who lack access to safe water and sanitation increases every day due to climate change, rapid urbanization, and lack of finance in the water sector.

 In 2021, the global voluntary carbon market transacted 500 million tons of CO₂e.
 Materializing the full potential for voluntary carbon credits from water services could almost double the size of the global voluntary carbon market.

-Using voluntary carbon markets for water also has co-benefits such as increasing access to water, boosting water sector resilience, improving sanitation, and preserving aquatic ecosystems.
+Using voluntary carbon markets for water also has co-benefits, such as increasing access to water, boosting water sector resilience, improving sanitation, and preserving aquatic ecosystems.

 To encourage the collaboration of relevant stakeholders to support WaterAid’s Resilient Water Accelerator Initiative, Castalia’s Chief Executive, David Ehrhardt, presented the potential of voluntary carbon markets to reduce emissions in the water sector during the COP 28.